gakunkel/D3-challenge/README.md

 # D3-challenge
-An analysis of health risks affecting certain demographics using D3
+A D3 analysis of health risks affecting certain demographics throughout the United States.